 There are two main types of attachment style: secure and insecure.
 Children whose emotional needs are met and treated as important tend to develop a secure attachment to their caregivers.
 Children who are emotionally neglected or abused, on the other hand, may develop an insecure attachment style.
 They learn that they can’t count on their parents or caregivers to meet their emotional needs.

 Relationships are a significant source of happiness and comfort in people’s lives.
 If left undiagnosed and untreated, RAD can continue to negatively impact a person’s ability to live a happy, fulfilled life.

-Symptoms of Reactive Attachment Disorder in Adults
+What Are Symptoms of Reactive Attachment Disorder in Adults?

 Children with RAD may display the following symptoms: